RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/DeleteRegionMover.md

 PI: Roland Dunbrack

 ###Pupose
 Deletes a region of the current pose.
-Residue number is parsed at apply time (PROTOCOLS section), so it does not nessessarily need to exist in the definition section (MOVERS section).
+Residue number is parsed at apply time (PROTOCOLS section), so the residue does not nessessarily need to exist in the definition section (MOVERS section).

 ```
 <DeleteRegionMover name=(&string) start_pdb_num=(&string (Ex: 24L)) end_pdb_num=(&string (Ex: 42L)) />